 Opening times: 6 am to midnight.

-Covered Passages In Paris – Beautiful, But Lack Atmosphere
+Beautiful Covered Passages In Paris

 These covered passages are really attractive and are worth a visit for their architecture and design.
-However, they come with a warning that they lack atmosphere – often because they had very few open shops and /or the passage attracts few shoppers.
+However, they come with a warning that they sometimes lack atmosphere – often because they had few open shops and /or the passage attracts few shoppers.

-Galerie Colbert
+7. Galerie Colbert

 Built in 1823 to compete with next door’s Galerie Vivienne, Galerie Colbert is unlike other covered passages that you can visit, because it has no shops.
 It houses the Institut Nationale d’Histoire de l’Art (INHA) and the Institut National du Patrimoine (INP), which require a bag check on arrival at the passage.
 It was classified Historical Monument in 1974.